Published On: Jun 13 2011 03:03:37 PM CDTUpdated On: Feb 11 2015 01:00:00 AM CST

-Whitney Houston, who died in February 2012, would have turned 50 on Aug.
-9. Join us in remembering the legendary singer with a look at her through the years.
+Whitney Houston died three years ago on Feb.
+11, 2012.
+Join us in remembering the legendary singer with a look at her through the years.

 November 1981: Before she focused on becoming a professional singer, Houston, born Aug.
 9, 1963, in Newark, N.J., was an aspiring model.
 At the age of 17, she became one of the first black models to grace the cover of Seventeen magazine.
 She also appeared in the pages of Glamour, Cosmopolitan and Young Miss, and in a commercial for Canada Dry ginger ale, literally singing the praises of the drink.

 Feb.
 14, 1985: Houston burst onto the scene with the release of her self-titled debut album.
 The album eventually topped the Billboard 200 chart for 14 weeks and produced the smash singles "Saving All My Love," "How Will I Know" and "Greatest Love of All," all three of which hit No. 1, making it the first debut album and the first album by a female artist to achieve that feat.